In Central Florida? Check out the Lake Panasoffkee Wildlife Management Area

 It's a huge property - almost 9,000 acres - with terrific opportunities for all forms of outdoor recreation.
 A few days back, Amanda and I loaded up our bikes and headed down the Little Jones Creek trail, which turned out to be a great ride.
 Lots of wildlife and scenery, and we were the only ones around for hours.
 The trail is about 12 miles out and back, with a few sandy spots, but nothing that was too overwhelming.

 Here's a cell phone video of Little Jones Creek, which was looking great thanks to all the recent rain.
-Trail maps, hunt dates and details of the Lake Panasoffkee WMA can be found at the following links:
+Trail maps, hunt dates and details of the Lake Panasoffkee Wildlife Management Area can be found at the following links: